 That equatorial winds crossing the equator are “known to occur” is also something that was discovered only afterwards.
 In the video no distinction was made between perpendicular flows and shallow monsoonal flows.

-To conclude, I can certainly understand the arguments as such.
+To conclude, I can certainly understand the argument as such.
 If new information comes available, it could shine a new light on a subject and this can give new insights.
 That is understandable.
 However, the purpose is to “tear down” the Washington Post article.
 Yet the insights and actions came only after the video was published, so basically these arguments are worthless in what he is trying to use them for.